Overview of the Poem

 The rhyme scheme of “Ozymandias” is one of distinction, with a pattern of ABABACDC EDEFEF.
 This deviates from the conventional rhyme scheme of a standard Petrarchan sonnet, where the octave – the first eight lines of the poem – typically follows a rhyme scheme of ABBAABBA.
 Its sestet, or the final six lines, does not have a fixed rhyme scheme, yet it commonly alternates between rhyming every other line or features three unique rhymes.

-Shelley’s defiance of this conventional rhyme scheme sets “Ozymandias” apart from other Petrarchan sonnets and contributes to its enduring legacy.
-It is speculated that his intention was to symbolize the corruption of authority and those in positions of power.
+Shelley’s defiance of this conventional rhyme scheme is what sets “Ozymandias” apart from other Petrarchan sonnets and contributes to its enduring legacy.
+It is speculated that his intention for doing so was to symbolize the corruption of authority and those in positions of power.

 The incomparable sonnet, “Ozymandias,” is a tour de force of artistic brilliance and satirical prowess, crafted by the legendary bard Percy Bysshe Shelley.
 With his remarkable mastery of the English language, the poet casts a piercing gaze upon the oppressions of political tyranny and the tyrants who wield such power.